bohdanbobrowski/python_ashprj/README.md

 - if something goes wrong during recording it is difficult to resume the process (I had this happen when recording the seventh CD out of ten)
 - the file is saved in binary format, I tried to understand its structure, but it's probably a waste of time and it would be better to write something for CyberLink or another program:
 ![ashprj_in_hex_editor.png](ashprj_in_hex_editor.png)

+###### Cyberlink Power2GO 8

+Advantages:
+- it's was added to my BR recorded
+- file format is based on XML

+Disadvantages:
+- version i've got is bit old (2015)
+- it does not support splitting data between disks by default
+- UI does not support HDPI!